COVID-19: travel health notice for all travellers

 Other traffic laws

 Motorists and pedestrians are required to stop for the raising and the lowering of the national flag at approximately 7:30 a.m. and 6 p.m. every day.
-Policemen and/or military personnel often detain and fine people who fail to do so.
+Failure to do so may result in a fine.

 Dual citizenship

-Dual citizenship is not legally recognized in the Democratic Republic of Congo.
+Dual citizenship is not legally recognized in the DRC.

-If local authorities consider you a citizen of the Democratic Republic of Congo, they may refuse to grant you access to Canadian consular services.
+If local authorities consider you a citizen of the DRC, they may refuse to grant you access to Canadian consular services.
 This will prevent us from providing you with those services.

 International Child Abduction

 The Hague Convention on the Civil Aspects of International Child Abduction is an international treaty.
 It can help parents with the return of children who have been removed to or retained in certain countries in violation of custody rights.
-It does not apply between Canada and the Democratic Republic of Congo.
+It does not apply between Canada and the DRC.

-If your child was wrongfully taken to, or is being held in the Democratic Republic of Congo by an abducting parent:
+If your child was wrongfully taken to, or is being held in the DRC by an abducting parent:

 • act as quickly as you can

-• consult a lawyer in Canada and in the Democratic Republic of Congo to explore all the legal options for the return of your child
+• consult a lawyer in Canada and in the DRC to explore all the legal options for the return of your child

 If your child was removed from a country other than Canada, consult a lawyer to determine if The Hague Convention applies.